karadavis-lab/suts_2024/README.md

     1. `process_fcs.ipynb` if you would like to reproduce the data for vitessce.
     2. `vitessce.ipynb` is the notebook for running the visualization.

-    **Currently we recommend just running the vitessce notebook as teh data is already preprocessed for ingestion.**
+    **Currently we recommend just running the vitessce notebook as the data is already preprocessed for ingestion.**